News

 Self Care: Trauma Responsive Workforce

-Whatever you have planned over the holiday period, try and make time to pause, reflect and take care of yourself.
+Whatever you have planned following the holiday period, try and make time to pause, reflect and take care of yourself.

 Alongside support, supervision and services available to us in our organisations to support you and your colleagues, you should also prioritise taking better care of yourself and pay attention to what you need.